Ada-Developers-Academy/core-projects/adagrams/submit.md

 If you used AI tools while working on this project, please share links to the AI chats you used to discuss the project and answer the following questions:
 - How did you confirm that the information the AI shared was up to date and accurate?
-- What feedback did you find useful or think would be helpful to keep in mind for the future?
+- What suggestions did you find useful or think would be helpful to keep in mind for the future?
-- What feedback was not useful or relevant?
+- What suggestions were not useful or relevant?

 Please respond "N/A" if you did not use any AI resources